-- The upper fresh water reservoir must be filled with water prior to use. - Compress the bellows pump located on the left corner of the toilet a few times to add water to the bowl. - Flush the toiler by pulling the slide valve handle out (located on the front of the toiler). - Compress the bellows pump until the bowl is rinsed. - 5.
-Close the slide valve handle by pushing it in fully,
+- The upper fresh water reservoir must be filled with water prior to use. - 2.
+The upper fresh water reservoir must be filled with water prior to use.
+Compress the bellows pump located on the left corner of the toilet a few times to add water to the bowl. - 3.
+Flush the toilet by pulling the slide valve handle out (located on the front of the toilet). - Compress the bellows pump until the bowl is rinsed. - Close the slide valve handle by pushing it in fully.